AtlasWiki/js-parse/README.md

 -b BLACKLIST [BLACKLIST ...], --blacklist BLACKLIST [BLACKLIST ...]
                       blacklist subdomains/domains (default: )
--S, --stdout          stdout friendly, displays urls only in stdout (default: False) -m, --merge           create file and merge all urls into it (default: False) -i, --isolate         create multiple files and store urls where they were parsed from (default: False)
+-S, --stdout          stdout friendly, displays urls only in stdout (default: False) -f, --filter          removes false positives with httpx/requests (use at your own risk) (default: False) -m, --merge           create file and merge all urls into it (default: False) -i, --isolate         create multiple files and store urls where they were parsed from (default: False)
 ```